yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will perform a migration of the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure.

 > **Note:** In a real-world scenario, you would perform a test migration before the final migration.
-To save time, we will skip the test migration in this lab.
+To save time, you will skip the test migration in this lab.
 The test migration process is very similar to the final migration.

 1. Return to the 'Azure Migrate: Server Migration' overview blade.
 Under 'Step 3: Migrate', click the **Migrate** button.